certik/dftatom/README.rst

 significant digits) for all eigenvalues and total DFT energies for all atoms up to Uranium (Z=92).

-The converged nonrelativistic and relativistic results agree with NIST within the accuracy of the NIST results (2e-6 Ha in eigenvalues and 1e-6 Ha in total energies).
+The converged nonrelativistic and relativistic results agree with NIST benchmarks to the stated accuracy of those benchmarks (2e-6 Ha in eigenvalues and 1e-6 Ha in total energies).

 http://physics.nist.gov/PhysRefData/DFTdata/Tables/ptable.html